fatmasevinck/enetLTS/README.md

   ```

 The combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$.
 In order to show evaluation criterion for 5-fold cross-validation via heatmap, the arguman `crit.plot` should be assigned to `"TRUE"`.
-To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option. `plotCoef.enetLTS()` includes group information for multinomial regression.
+To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from package `glmnet` [(Friedman et al., 2021)](https://CRAN.R-project.org/package=glmnet) for current `family` option. `plotCoef.enetLTS()` includes group information for multinomial regression.
 Plot functions are re-organized to be suitable for multinomial regression.
 In `plotResid.enetLTS()`, residuals are turned into the deviances as in binary regression case. `plotDiagnostic.enetLTS()` shows the scores of all groups in the space of the first two principal components, explaining nearly all of the variability.
 These plots are demonstrated as follows.

 ![Coefficients](paper/JOSSmultinomCoef.png)